E-Factor Experiences Limited Reports Stellar Financial Performance for FY 2023-24 - www.lokmattimes.com

 E-Factor Experiences Limited Reports Stellar Financial Performance for FY 2023-24

-PNN New Delhi [India], May 30: E-Factor Experiences Limited, a premier event management and live experience creation company, has ...
+New Delhi (India), May 30: E-Factor Experiences Limited, a premier event management and live experience creation company, has declared its ...

 Impressive Financial Highlights:

-* Profit After Tax (PAT): The PAT witnessed a staggering increase of nearly 116%, reaching Rs14.9 crore compared to Rs6.9 crore in the previous financial year, reflecting exceptional profitability.
+- Profit After Tax (PAT): The PAT witnessed a staggering increase of nearly 116%, reaching ₹14.9 crore compared to ₹6.9 crore in the previous financial year, reflecting exceptional profitability.

-* Earnings Per Share (EPS): The EPS on the expanded equity is now Rs11.42, up from Rs7.18 in the previous financial year on the non-diluted equity, demonstrating strong shareholder value.
+- Earnings Per Share (EPS): The EPS on the expanded equity is now ₹11.42, up from ₹7.18 in the previous financial year on the non-diluted equity, demonstrating strong shareholder value.

 Revenue Breakdown: